JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 ## 1. No modules?
 Don't worry

 The first thing we do in any react application is to declare and load modules with the `export` and `import` keywords, but we're not bundling or compiling this or even using amd, so, what do we have left?
-Well, the classic self-invoking functions!
+Well, the classic [Immediately Invoked Function Expressions!](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)

 ```javascript
 (function ($, exports){